 Out of slavery

 We humans know about slavery to sin.
 We know the invisible, yet humanly invincible, chains that bind us in self-destructive habits and cravings.
 We know about the pride, the personal walls, the ego defenses, the crippling envy, the resentment, the greed, the burning lust.
 We know the powerlessness, the failure, the frustration, the depression.
 We know the loneliness, the isolation, the fear.
-And we know about the end of it all—the separation we call death.
+We know about the end of it all—the separation we call death.

 God, who loves us, knows it too.
 That’s why he sent his one and only Son, who, without sin, subjected himself to the cruel and unrelenting environment of our sin-darkened world.
 God’s love is why Jesus took our broken condition on himself, yet without sin, walked in our shoes and suffered, even to death, at the ignorant and violent hands of us sinners.
 But for Jesus, death was not the end of the story.
-And because of Jesus, it’s not the end of the story for you and me either.
+Because of Jesus, it’s not the end of the story for you and me either.
 Jesus was raised to life, and through him, we, too, are raised to a bold and fresh and glorious new life—eternal life.

 Life of the age to come